 UNICEF has a zero-tolerance policy on conduct that is incompatible with the aims and objectives of the United Nations and UNICEF, including sexual exploitation and abuse, sexual harassment, abuse of authority and discrimination.
 UNICEF also adheres to strict child safeguarding principles.
 All selected candidates will be expected to adhere to these standards and principles and will therefore undergo rigorous reference and background checks.
 Background checks will include the verification of academic credential(s) and employment history.
 Selected candidates may be required to provide additional information to conduct a background check.

 Remarks:

-- Only shortlisted candidates will be contacted and advance to the next stage of the selection process.
+This roster development exercise is only open to nationals of Sudan.

-- Qualified female applicants are strongly encouraged to apply.
+Qualified female applicants are strongly encouraged to apply.

+This recruitment campaign is part of the efforts to identify national talent in Sudan for positions that may be available in the future.
+No immediate placement is guaranteed and potentially suitable applicants may be contacted for further assessment guided by UNICEF Staff Selection policy.

+This recruitment campaign may be used to foster gender parity within the UNICEF Sudan’s workforce.

 No Fee